+MONTH INDIVIDUAL TEAM COMPLIMENT

+COMPLIMENT

-MONTH INDIVIDUAL COMPLIMENT TEAM COMPLIMENT April 2022 Lucy Peel - Physio 'Lucy treated me with such kindness and compassion.
-She worked Ward 9 Thank you to all the Ward 9 midwives, nursery nurses, student midwives, cleaners
+April 2022 Lucy Peel - Physio Ward 9

+'Lucy treated me with Thank you to all the Ward 9

+such kindness and midwives, nursery nurses,

+compassion.
+She worked student midwives, cleaners

-1 1 with me to rebuild my and every other staff that shoulder after it was help the women at the most injured, and just went incredible yet vulnerable above and beyond.' times of our lives.
+with me to rebuild my and avery other staff that with me to rebuild my and every other staff that shoulder after it was help the women at the most injured, and just went incredible yet vulnerable above and beyond.' times of our lives.
 You're support made it so much easier.'
-May 2022 Thozama Cele - MRI Ward 14 'Thozama was calming, The family really appreciate all of funny, reassuring and you.' altogether extremely 'Thank you for your care support and pleasant.
-I was panicking communication.' and I felt I was holding everyone up, but she was really kind and patient.'
+May 2022 Thozama Cele - MRI Ward 14 'Thozama was calming, The family really appreciate all of funny, reassuring and you.' altogether extremely Thank you for your care support and pleasant.
+I was panicking communication. and I felt I was holding everyone up, but she was really kind and patient.'
 June 2022 Natalie Houchin - Staff Ward 1 Nurse Ward 5 'Amazing care under such extremely 'Throughout my time on busy situations.
 Also, such a friendly the ward, her passion, professional approach and very care and dedication supportive.
 Once again thank you for could be witnessed taking care of me whilst in your repeatedly from patient to care.' patient to patient.
 I have 'My observations of Ward 1 staff in never witnessed general were what a hardworking, someone so dedicated empathetic and kind group they and loving as Natalie were.
-Nothing seemed too much within the NHS.' trouble and they were very patient with visitors demands !!'
+Nothing seemed too much within the NHS. trouble and they were very patient within the NHS. with visitors demands !!' with visitors demands !!